mockko/livereload/README.md

 1. You need Ruby installed.
 Mac OS X users already have it, Windows users get it from [ruby-lang.org](http://www.ruby-lang.org/en/downloads/).

 2. Install the command-line tool.
-On OS X:
+On OS X, you need Xcode tools installed (to compile eventmachine gem), then:

         sudo gem update --system
         sudo gem install livereload